 DIY Scripture Cases

-Game night – Encourage the girls to bring their favorite games and just have a fun night of competition, fun, and laughter.
+Game night – Encourage the youth to bring their favorite games and just have a fun night of competition, fun, and laughter.
 Here are some of the best board games for groups.

 S’mores and Hot Dogs

-Clothes swap – Bring clothes that you no longer want or don’t fit and swap with the other girls.
-This would be a nice one to do for all the girls.
+Clothes swap – Bring clothes that you no longer want or don’t fit and swap with the other youth.
+This would be a nice one to do for all the youth.

 Team Building Activities – Too many of these to list, but here is a great list of team building activities.

-Unbirthday Evening – a fun, birthday themed activity where you highlight each of the girls.
+Unbirthday Evening – a fun, birthday-themed activity where you highlight each of the youth.